Meet Our Board Members

 Anna Viemeister, Mezzo-Soprano

-A graduate of the Manhattan School of Music, Mezzo-Soprano Anna Viemeister has been praised for delivering her warmth, engaging presence, musicianship and intensity of sound to countless audiences on the stages of New York City, the Pacific North West, Bulgaria and Germany.
-Anna developed her ever warming voice where she was “destined perhaps for heftier assignments…” (NYT), serving perhaps as a precursor to her eventual homecoming to the mezzo repertoire.
-Anna has performed with houses on the East and West Coasts of America, Germany and Bulgaria, bringing her unique and beautiful instrument to music lovers worldwide.
+A graduate of the Manhattan School of Music, Anna has been praised for delivering her warmth, engaging presence, musicianship and intensity of sound to countless audiences on the stages of New York City, the Pacific North West, Bulgaria and Germany.